 In recent years Printmaking graduates have been accepted to Graduate school at Arizona State University-Tempe, Washington University-St Louis, University of Oregon-Eugene, California State University-Long Beach, Rhode Island School of Design, Ohio University-Athens, Indiana University-Bloomington, Wichita State University and the University of Mississippi-Oxford.

-* Rocky Mountain Printmaking Alliance Symposium.
-Images and videos from the 2013 symposium can be found under the menus to the left.
+*Rocky Mountain Printmaking Alliance Symposium.
+Images and videos from the 2013 symposium can be found under the menus to the right.